SpinStabilized/gr-vor/README.md

 # gr-vor

 A VOR radio built on GNU Radio.
 More to come.
 Probably merge as an example or an app in my [gr-airnav][1] library in the near future.
+The `VOR_flowgraph.png` file in the images directory shows an overview snapshot of a working version of the flow so folks can look at it without having to download the flowgraph first.
+I wil try to keep this current to any major structural changes but can't promise it will stay up to date as I am continuing a lot of development work.

 ## Phase Shift Note